A statement A is called logically valid, which is written ⊢ A, if it is provable without

 using any axiom (thus a theorem of any theory regardless of axioms).
 Then A is true

 in every system by virtue of the logical framework.
 The simplest ones are the tautologies; others will be given in 1.10.

-A proof of A from some axioms can also be seen as a proof of (conjunction of these axioms ⇒ A) without axiom, thus establishing the logical validity of this implication.
-But, beyond tautologies, logically valid statements with some size may be only provable by proofs with indescribably larger size.
+A proof of A from some axioms can also be seen as a proof of (conjunction of these axioms ⇒ A) without axiom, thus showing the logical validity of this implication.

 Again in T, a refutation of A is a proof of ¬A. If one exists (T ⊢ ¬A), the statement A is called refutable (in T).

 A statement is called decidable (in T) if it is either provable or refutable.

 A theory T is called contradictory or inconsistent if T ⊢ 0, otherwise it is called consistent.
 If a statement is both provable and refutable in T then all are, because it means that T is inconsistent, independently of the chosen statement:

 ((T ⊢ A) ∧ (T ⊢ B)) ⇔ (T ⊢ A∧B)

 ((T ⊢ A) ∧ (T ⊢ ¬A)) ⇔ (T ⊢ 0).